Why the GameStop brand?By Tom Dougherty

 But I am curious.
 Why GameStop?

 Reports suggest it’s just a coincidence.
 That is, it was picked because its stock price was so low.
-And, in a complicated but sly process, raising the stock price hurts short sellers, hedge fund managers and the like.
+And, in a complicated but sly process, raising the stock price hurts short sellers, hedge fund managers, and the like.
 You know, the ones who caused the recession years ago by betting on companies (and mortgages) failing.
-(Check out the movie, “The Big Short,” is see what happened.)
+(Check out the movie, “The Big Short,” and see what happened.)

 But I can’t help thinking why those chose the GameStop brand, in particular.
 Of all the crappy stocks to build up, why that one?

 As brand strategists, we know people act based on emotion.
 Oh, we backfill our reasons for action (and choice) with rational answers.
 But there’s always an underlying emotion few of us know powers us.

 “The GameStop brand is facing that same situation.
 As gamers move away from the physical media of gaming, the retailer hasn’t become a player in the online arena.
 And it might be too late.”